A Novel Mixed-Integer Linear Programming Formulation for Continuous-Time Inventory Routing: Model Tightening

 In the spirit of a branch-and-cut algorithm, the polynomially-sized mixed-integer linear program~(\ref{eq:objective})--(\ref{eq:define_arrival_time_lb}) and $(\ref{eq:rci_special_case})$ shall be initially presented to an MILP solver, while the RCI~(\ref{eq:rounded_capacity_inequalities}) will be dynamically separated and added into the model at each branch-and-bound node.
 In order to separate the above RCI, we first construct the support graph $\bar{G} = (V, E)$ that corresponds to the LP fractional solution at a given branch-and-bound node.
-In particular, we loop through all positive $\bar{x}^d_{i \alpha j \beta}$ values for $(i, \alpha, j, \beta) \in A^d, d \in D$, and we increment the weight of arc $(i, j) \in E$ by $\bar{x}^d_{i \alpha j \beta}$, if $d = 0$, while we increment the weights of both arcs $(i, 0) \in E$ and $(0, j) \in E$ by $\bar{x}^d_{i \alpha j \beta}$, if $d = 1$.
+In particular, we loop through all positive $\bar{x}^d_{i \alpha j \beta}$ values for $((i, \alpha), (j, \beta)) \in A^d, d \in D$, and we increment the weight of arc $(i, j) \in E$ by $\bar{x}^d_{i \alpha j \beta}$, if $d = 0$, while we increment the weights of both arcs $(i, 0) \in E$ and $(0, j) \in E$ by $\bar{x}^d_{i \alpha j \beta}$, if $d = 1$.
 We emphasize that the resulting graph $\bar{G}$ is not the support graph that arises from the classic \textit{capacitated vehicle routing problem} because the degree of each customer node is not necessarily exactly $2$.
 Hence, the commonly used CVRPSEP package~\citep{lysgaard2003cvrpsep} is not applicable here.
 Following a separation protocol similar to the one suggested in~\citet{lysgaard2004new}, we implemented three heuristics to separate our RCI, as follows.
 We first identify all \textit{connected components} in the graph $\bar{G}$ as candidates.
 Then, we separate the weaker \textit{fractional capacity inequalities} via the max-flow algorithm.
 If both heuristics fail, we then resort to a custom-built variant of the \textit{tabu search} method proposed by~\citet{augerat1998separating} to identify violated RCI.
+We highlight that RCIs do not eliminate any feasible solutions since they are strengthening inequalities implied by the CTIRP model.

 A special case of~(\ref{eq:rounded_capacity_inequalities}) is when $S = V_c$, as shown by constraint~(\ref{eq:rci_special_case}).
 We notice that adding this constraint generally expedites the branch-and-cut algorithm; thus, in our implementation, we always append this one to our formulation from the onset.